gumaerc-testorg/3.020-spring-2021/content/resources/mit3_020s21_lecture_05_1080p_mp4.md

     \ are not allowed and may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: BRWxGlreKTs
 ---
-This lecture covers the second law and entropy maximization, the combined statement of 1st and 2nd laws, and equilibrium in an isolated system.
+This lecture covers the second law and entropy maximization, the combined statement of the First and Second Laws, and equilibrium in an isolated system.